ropensci-review-tools/srr/README.md

     actual standard should be changed to provide a brief description of how that standard has been met.
-Tags for one particular standard may be repeated in multiple places within your code, and we encourage locating an `@rssr` tag reference to a particular standard at all locations which directly address that standard.
+Tags for one particular standard may be repeated in multiple places within your code, and we encourage locating an `@rssr` tag which refers to a particular standard at all locations which directly address that standard.

 6. Alternatively, any standards which you consider not applicable to